DeepakPrakashKumar/Motion-planning-on-sphere/README.md

 The paths can be visualized in a html file, which uses functions in the plotting_class.py file.

-The equations for construction of the path is attached in a pdf file in this repository.

 ## Numerical results for the paper

 Sample use of the optimal_path function in the Path_generation script is given in numerical_results_paper.ipynb, which contains the scenarios used to show optimality of CCpiC and CCCC paths.
 Furthermore, visualization of the path